sedc-codecademy/skwd9-09-aspnetwebapi/G2/Class05/README.md

 * lastName
 * country

 Add option to filter the movies by directors country.
+For example, we have: Movie1 - director with country MK, Movie2 - director with country USA, Movie3 director with country MK.
+If we filter by MK, we should get the first and the last movie.

 * Configure Swagger